Overview

 Equipment

-The AX R NSPARC is our most capable laser scanning confocal capable of fixed or live imaging on an inverted Ti2 stand.
-Highlights include: 8 laser lines spanning from 405nm to 730nm, galvo and resonant scanners, spectral tuning via 4 GaAsP detectors, Perfect Focus for automatic focusing, and NSPARC array-detector for super-resolution imaging down to ~100nm and outstanding signal-to-noise ratio.
-Separate workstation available with NIS-Elements Ar software with AI, deconvolution and more for 2-4D advanced analysis.
+The AX R NSPARC is an incredibly sensitive and versatile laser scanning confocal capable of fixed or live imaging on an inverted Ti2 stand.
+The system is equipped with 8 laser lines: 405nm, 445nm, 488nm, 514nm, 561nm, 590nm, 638nm, and 730nm.
+Additional features include galvo and resonant scanners, spectral tuning via 4 GaAsP detectors, Perfect Focus, and NSPARC array-detector for super-resolution imaging down to ~100nm and outstanding signal-to-noise ratio.
+Full temperature and CO2 environmental control for live cultures.

 Zeiss LSM 880 Confocal with Airyscan

-The LSM880 is an inverted laser scanning confocal microscope capable of fixed or live imaging with 7 laser lines from 405nm to 633nm and equipped with 2 multi-alkali PMT detectors, 1 GaAsP PMT detector and an Airyscan detector for super-resolution imaging down to ~140nm.
+The LSM880 is an inverted laser scanning confocal microscope capable of fixed or live imaging with 7 laser lines: 405nm, 458nm, 488nm, 514nm, 561nm, 594nm, and 633nm; and is equipped with 2 multi-alkali PMT detectors, 1 GaAsP PMT detector and an Airyscan detector for super-resolution imaging down to ~140nm.
+Full temperature and CO2 environmental control for live cultures.
 Identical system to CHS 66-100E location.

 Zeiss LSM 880 Confocal with 2-photon